-Left ventricular hypertrophy (LVH) is a common finding in mild renal disease and end-stage renal disease , with some claiming an incidence of nearly 75 to 80 percent in dialysis patients (Stewart et al., 2005).
+Left ventricular hypertrophy (LVH) is a common finding in mild renal disease and end-stage renal disease ,with some claiming an incidence of nearly 75 to

+80 percent in dialysis patients (Stewart et al., 2005).

-Left ventricular enlargement is very common at the starting of dialysis thera-py, and highly predictive of future cardiac morbidity.
-It is not known whether cardiac size increases further while on dialysis therapy and whether potentially reversible risk factors for later progression can be identified (Aoki et al., 2005).
+Left ventricular enlargement is very common at the starting of dialysis therapy, and highly predictive of future cardiac morbidity.
+It is not known whether cardiac size increases further while on dialysis therapy and whether potentially reversible risk factors for later progression can be identified (Aoki et al., the genesis of cardiac interstitial fibrosis (London, 2002).